Been-H/planner_app/README.md

 - creating and deleting assingments, todos, and classes
 - basic mobile responsitivity (dashboard)

 I will be hosting it on Heroku soon for anyone to use.
-Feel free to use it if you like it but its kinda trash right now.
+Feel free to use it if you like it but its kinda trash and really any other software does the same things just better cause it was just a practice exercise.

 (Link will be here once I figure out how to host it and host it.)

 # Some features I will be implementing in the future:

-- better mobile responsitivity for class view
 - ability to edit things like class/assingment/reminder names, descriptions, due dates, etc.
 - popups for creating classes, assingments, and reminders rather than different pages
 - ordering assingments in a class in order of important and urgency